 Let me start this post by assuring you that I am not a doctor and not qualified to give any kind of medical or lifestyle advice.
-What I am about to share with you are simply a few ways in which I believe books play a positive and healthy role in my life in the hopes that they can do the same in yours.
+What I am about to share with you are simply a few ways in which I think books play a positive and healthy role in my life in the hopes that they may do the same in yours.

 - Books help me to de-stress!
 I love disappearing into a story, especially if life has been particularly stressful and hectic.
 There is nothing like escaping into a good story and getting the heck out of reality for a while.
 In fact, I wrote a blog post about how escaping into Harry Potter saved my sanity and restored my hope.
 If you missed that one, you can read it here.